IBM/ibm-licensing-operator/docs/Content/Install_without_OLM.md

 ## Creating an IBM Licensing instance

 1\.
-To create the the IBM Licensing instance, run the following command:
+To create the the IBM Licensing instance, run the following command.

 ```yaml
 cat <<EOF | kubectl apply -f -